A SIMPLE GUIDE TO HOME LOAN JARGON

 Growing Equity Mortgage

-Insurance to protect the homeowner and the mortgage lender against physical damage to a home from fire, wind, vandalism, or other hazards.
+Insurance to protect the homeowner and the lender against physical damage to a property from fire, wind, vandalism, or other hazards.

 An insurance policy that combines liability coverage and hazard insurance.